raviqqe/stak/doc/src/content/docs/no-std-no-alloc.md

 };
 ```

 Finally, you initialize and run a virtual machine of Stak Scheme configuring the [R7RS-small][r7rs-small] primitive set with the imported data structures.
-You use the in-memory I/O device for communication between Rust and Scheme, and "void" file system, clock, etc. that do not run any real operations to disable all the other primitives.
+You use the in-memory I/O device for communication between Rust and Scheme, and "void" file system, clock, etc. which do not run any real operations to disable all the other primitives.

 ```rust
 use stak::{